-The Saltonstall Foundation & Arts Colony has various internship opportunities available this summer (2014) and during the fall 2014 semester.
-These are un-paid positions (sorry!), but days and hours per week are entirely flexible.
+The Saltonstall Foundation for the Arts & Saltonstall Arts Colony has various internship opportunities available during the 2014 - 2015 academic year, as well as next summer.
+These are unpaid positions (sorry!), but days and hours per week are entirely flexible.
 We think this is a pretty great place, and we'd love to introduce you to Saltonstall.

 To apply, please attach your resume to an email that briefly describes your interest in the position and send it to: firstname.lastname@example.org.
 All inquiries will receive a personal reply.
 Please note: your own transportation is essential.
 We are located in the Ellis Hollow neighborhood, a rural area about 7 miles east of downtown Ithaca.
 (Carpooling from downtown with Saltonstall's director might also be possible.)